 Standard Details of amendment Effective date Impact on the Group IAS 21 Lack of Exchangeability: The amendments require an entity to apply a consistent approach to assessing whether a currency is exchangeable into another currency and, when it is not, to determining the exchange rate to use and the disclosures to provide.
 1 January 2025 Not expected to materially impact the Group.
 IFRS 7 and IFRS 9 Amendments to the Classification and Measurement of Financial Instruments: Clarify that financial liabilities are derecognised on the settlement date, with an option to derecognise earlier if settled via electronic payment.
 Provide additional guidance for assessing whether financial assets meet the SPPI criterion.
 Introduce new disclosures for instruments with cash flows that can change based on conditions like ESG targets.
 Update disclosure requirements for equity instruments designated at FVOCI.
-1January 2026 Not expected to materially impact the Group.
+1 January 2026 Not expected to materially impact the Group.
 IFRS 7 and IFRS 9 Contracts Referencing Nature-dependent Electricity: The IASB amended the 'own use' and hedge accounting rules in IFRS 9 and added specific disclosure requirements to IFRS 7.
 These changes apply only to contracts involving nature-dependent electricity, where variability arises from uncontrollable natural factors like the weather.
 1 January 2026 Not expected to materially impact the Group.
-IFRS18 Improvements to the structure of and disclosure in the income statement: IFRS 18 replaces IAS 1 and introduces three key improvements to financial reporting: 1 January 2027 Expected to be material but will only be adopted in the 2028 financial year.
-Improved comparability in the income statement by introducing defined categories (operating, investing, financing) and requiring new subtotals like operating profit.
+IFRS 18 Improvements to the structure of and disclosure in the income statement: IFRS 18 replaces IAS 1 and introduces three key improvements to financial reporting: Improved comparability in the income statement by introducing defined categories (operating, investing, financing) and requiring new subtotals like operating profit.
 Greater transparency of management-defined performance measures through mandatory disclosures explaining these measures.
-More useful information grouping with clearer guidance on organising and presenting details in the financial statements and notes, including enhanced transparency on operating expenses.
+More useful information grouping with clearer guidance on organising and presenting details in the financial statements and notes, including enhanced 1January 2027 Expected to be material but will only be adopted in the 2028 financial year.
 IFRS 19 Eligible subsidiaries to use IFRS Accounting Standards with reduced disclosures: IFRS 19 allows eligible subsidiaries to apply IFRS Accounting Standards with reduced disclosures, lowering preparation costs while preserving useful information for users.
 Subsidiaries qualify if they lack public accountability and their parent applies IFRS in consolidated financial statements.
-1January 2027 Not expected to materially impact the Group.
+1 January 2027 Not expected to materially impact the Group.